POsten040/ScrollCompanion/README.md

 Scroll Compainon works by listening for specific domains or keywords in the url and setting a timer if a match is found.

 ### Planned Additional features:
+- set ScrollCompanion to watch on certain schedules/days/hours
 - link to external websites when the timer finishes
 - 'ScrollComPAINion' where the windows is automatically closed when the timer finishes
 - snapshot of active tab/content when the timer finishes
 - better url parsing
+- soundscapes

 <h3>Use</h3>